Search The Archive

 Stubbs enlisted for Active Service with the Royal Canadian Air Force in the spring of 1942.
 After basic training in Alberta, Stubbs was posted to Saskatchewan at the R.C.A.F.
 Initial Training School (ITS #7) in Saskatoon, followed by Elemental Flying Training School (EFTS #6) in Prince Albert, and Service Flying School (SFTS #4) in Saskatoon.
 Commissioned in June of 1943, he completed his Canadian training at General Reconnaissance School (GRS #1) in Summerside, P.E.I.

-Stubbs shipped for England in October of 1943, and went on to spend most of his service time flying Sunderland anti-submarine missions over the North Atlantic.
+Stubbs shipped for England in October of 1943, where he flew with No. 204 and No. 243 Squadrons, Royal Air Force.
+Much of his service time was spent flying Sunderland anti-submarine missions over the North Atlantic.
 He survived the war and returned to civilian life in 1945.

 Content notes:

-Most of the letters are written by Stubbs to his family (mother, father, sister Mary, and brother Archie) back home at the family fruit ranch in Okanagan Mission near Kelowna, B.C.
+Most letters in the collection were written by Stubbs to his family (mother, father, sister Mary, and brother Archie) in Okanagan Mission near Kelowna, B.C., between May 1942 and September of 1945.
 Letter transcriptions were provided by the collection donor.

 External links: